 Research shows at the first seller in the door wins the business over 60% of the time.
 If you’re the first person to know about the change in leadership, have the right solution to help them succeed in their new position, and have direct contact information for the prospect – then the first person in the door will be you.

-Stop wasting your time: subscribe to receive Triggers in your inbox weekly.
+Stop wasting your time: subscribe to receive Scoops in your inbox weekly.

 You might also be interested in: